Olympus E-PL9 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL9 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-PL9 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the E-PL9 followed on from the Olympus E-PL8.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-PL9 or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.